Washington State Strikes Down Death Penalty, Citing Racial Bias

 The state disputed the study's claims, but ultimately the justices said they afforded "great weight" to its conclusions.

-They also said that even though the purposes of the death penalty are "retribution and deterrence of capital crimes by prospective offenders," capital punishment actually fails to serve these goals as it is currently applied in the state.
+They also said that even though the purposes of the death penalty are "retribution and deterrence of capital crimes by prospective offenders," capital punishment fails to serve these goals as it is currently applied in the state.

 At the same time, they didn't completely rule out the state imposing the death penalty again in the future.

-"We leave open the possibility that the legislature may enact a 'carefully drafted statute,'... to impose capital punishment in this state, but it cannot create a system that offends constitutional rights," the majority opinion states.
+"We leave open the possibility that the legislature may enact a 'carefully drafted statute' ... to impose capital punishment in this state, but it cannot create a system that offends constitutional rights," the majority opinion states.
 A concurring opinion also supported invalidating the death penalty, but for different reasoning.

 The justices declined to revisit Gregory's conviction for aggravated first-degree murder, saying that it "has already been appealed and affirmed by this court."